owntracks/booklet/docs/features/location.md

 The payoff is higher battery usage as high as in navigation or tracker app.
 So it is recommend to use _move_ mode while charging or during moves only - hence the name.

-Please note, _move_ mode is active when the app is active (a.k.a in foreground).

 #### _Significant location change_ mode

 iOS defines a _Significant location change_ as traveling a distance of at least